Haldor’s Data Processing Agreement

 1.4.6 Incident Reporting

-The Data Processor must promptly notify the Data Controller of any security incidents where such incidents have resulted in or are likely to result in accidental or unlawful destruction, loss, alteration, unauthorised disclosure of or access to the personal data covered by this Data Processing Agreement.
+The Data Processor must promptly notify the Data Controller of any security incidents where such incidents have resulted in or are likely to result in accidental or unlawful destruction, loss, alteration, unauthorized disclosure of or access to the personal data covered by this Data Processing Agreement.

 Upon request from the Data Controller, the Data Processor must promptly provide the Data Controller with all requested information about the incident such as the facts relating to the incident, its effects and the remedial action taken and cooperate with the Data Controller in communicating about the incident with the supervisory authority where necessary.

-1.4.7 Assistance with fulfilling obligations towards the data subjects
+1.4.7 Assistance with fulfilling obligations towards the data subjects and authorities

-1.4.8 Removal of personal data
+1.4.8 Return or removal of personal data

 1.6 The right to renegotiate